ls1intum/Artemis/docs/user/plagiarism-check.rst

 4. Select one confirmed case and navigate to the case detail view.
  |selected-confirmed-case|

-5. Notify the student about the potential plagiarism case and ask him or her for statement.
+5. Notify the student about the potential plagiarism case and ask him or her for a statement.
  |student-notification|

 6. Make a final verdict by selecting one of 3 available options.
-The final verdict must be approved by clicking ok in the dialog.
+The final verdict must be approved by clicking 'Confirm' in the dialog.
  |verdict-dialog|

  a.
 Point deduction in % (minimum value 0%, maximum 100).
 Deduct exercise points and confirm  the verdict in the dialog.